 How does this company make money?

-Per-case delivery charges on broadline distribution cover transportation and warehousing.
-Processing charges on custom-cut meat and seafood flow through SYGMA facilities.
-Markup on private label products is generated through FreshPoint specialty produce operations.
+SYGMA charges a per-case fee on broadline distribution that covers transportation and warehousing.
+It earns a processing margin on every custom-cut meat and seafood order that runs through its SYGMA facilities.
+It also marks up private label products distributed through FreshPoint specialty produce operations.

 What makes this company hard to replace?